cryptosavers/docs/tezos.md

-**1. Introduction to Blockchain and Cryptocurrencies**

-   a.
-Overview of blockchain technology

-   b.
-Basics of cryptocurrencies

-   c.
-Importance and uses of blockchain and cryptocurrencies

-**2. Deep Dive into Tezos**

-   a.
-History and mission of Tezos

-   b.
-How Tezos works: Explaining the Tezos protocol, its architecture, and its use of proof-of-stake

-   c.
-Unique features of Tezos: on-chain governance, smart contract security, baking/staking

-   d.
-Use-cases and real-world applications of Tezos

-**3. Understanding Tezos' Ecosystem**

-   a.
-Key stakeholders in the Tezos ecosystem: developers, bakers, and token holders

-   b.
-Overview of Tezos Foundation and its role

-   c.
-Major projects and partnerships in the Tezos ecosystem

-**4. Tezos Development 101**

-   a.
-Introduction to Tezos' native smart contract language, Michelson

-   b.
-Overview of development tools and environments for Tezos: SmartPy, LIGO, TezBox, etc.

-   c.
-Hands-on session: Creating a simple smart contract on Tezos

-   d.
-Deploying and testing a Tezos smart contract

-**5. Advanced Topics in Tezos Development** (optional, based on audience)

-   a.
-Understanding the Tezos RPC API

-   b.
-Building decentralized applications (dApps) on Tezos

-   c.
-Security practices for Tezos development

-   d.
-Hands-on session: Building a simple dApp on Tezos

-**6. Tezos Governance and Economics**

-   a.
-Understanding Tezos' on-chain governance mechanism

-   b.
-The economics of staking (baking) in Tezos

-   c.
-Participating in Tezos governance: how proposals and voting work

-**7. Current Trends and Future Directions for Tezos**

-   a.
-Current trends in the Tezos ecosystem

-   b.
-Upcoming features and upgrades in the Tezos protocol

-   c.
-Future outlook and potential uses of Tezos

-**8. Workshop Conclusion and Q&A Session**

-   a.
-Recap of the workshop

-   b.
-Resources for further learning

-   c.
-Open Q&A session

-   d.
-Feedback collection

-**9. Post-Workshop Networking and Mingling** (optional)

-Remember that every workshop will have different requirements and it's crucial to align the workshop content with the audience's needs and expectations.
-This is a general outline and it may need adjustment based on your specific situation.
+This three-day bootcamp and workshop will allow participants to get familiar with Tezos, understand the development process, and engage in practical sessions to reinforce the concepts taught.

+**Day 1: Introduction and Deep Dive into Tezos**

+*Morning Session*:

+   1.1.
+Introduction to Blockchain and Cryptocurrencies

+   1.2.
+Deep Dive into Tezos:

+      - History and mission of Tezos
+      - How Tezos works: The Tezos protocol and its architecture
+      - Unique features of Tezos

+*Afternoon Session*:

+   1.3.
+Understanding Tezos' Ecosystem

+   1.4.
+Recap of Day 1 and Q&A Session

+**Day 2: Hands-on Tezos Development**

+*Morning Session*:

+   2.1.
+Tezos Development 101:

+      - Introduction to Michelson
+      - Overview of development tools for Tezos

+   2.2.
+Hands-on Session: Creating a simple smart contract on Tezos

+*Afternoon Session*:

+   2.3.
+Advanced Topics in Tezos Development (Based on Audience)

+      - Building decentralized applications (dApps) on Tezos
+      - Security practices for Tezos development

+   2.4.
+Hands-on Session: Building a simple dApp on Tezos

+   2.5.
+Recap of Day 2 and Q&A Session

+**Day 3: Tezos Governance, Economics, and Future Directions**

+*Morning Session*:

+   3.1.
+Tezos Governance and Economics

+      - Understanding Tezos' on-chain governance mechanism
+      - The economics of staking (baking) in Tezos

+   3.2.
+Current Trends and Future Directions for Tezos

+*Afternoon Session*:

+   3.3.
+Workshop Conclusion: Recap and Resources for Further Learning

+   3.4.
+Open Q&A Session and Feedback Collection

+*Post-Workshop Session*:

+   3.5.
+Networking and Mingling: An optional session for participants to interact and network

+This schedule is structured to ensure the progressive build-up of knowledge, with each day's learning serving as a foundation for the next.
+Remember to allow for regular breaks during the sessions to keep participants engaged and energized.